k-dominik/python-ia-embl-2020/deploy/README.md

-# Course material for python image analysis course 2020
+# Course material for python image analysis course 2020 @ embl

 Reading material for this course: https://datacarpentry.org/image-processing

-Material in this repository compiled by @tensionhead and @k-dominik
+The material in this repository compiled by [Gregor Mönke](https://github.com/tensionhead) and [Dominik Kutra](https://github.com/k-dominik).
+The basis for this material is the [data carpentry image processing lesson](https://github.com/datacarpentry/image-processing).